artcuddy/Project1-olearys/README.md

 ![alt text](docs/screenshots/lighthouse-screenshot.png "Screen shot of the Lighthouse results")

 + Responsive design
-  + The site has been tested on all screen sizes and is responsive
+  + The site has been tested on Iphone12, Ipad and desktop and is responsive
 ___
 # Validator Testing